Mega Man Battle Network 4: Title Screen Badges

 In the previous two games, players earned different colored stars on the title screen for completing certain tasks.
 Battle Network 4 replaces these with badges (sometimes called icons or marks instead) on the top of the title screen, and continues these for the remainder of the series.
 Battle Network 4 includes seven icons, one for defeating the final boss Duo, one for getting all Soul Unisons, one for collecting all Standard-level battlechips, one for all Mega-level chips, one for all Giga-level chips, one for completing all Program Advances, and the last for defeating Bass (Forte in Japanese) in his Omega form.

 Operation Battle Mode

-Linking any edition of Mega Man Battle Network 4 with the Battle Chip Gate expansion for Game Boy Advance (Sold in Japan only) would allow you to play as a Navi, depending on what Navi chip you owned.
-Instead of selecting chips like in normal gameplay, the custom gauge at the top would fill up and change to four different colors as it filled up, white, yellow, and blue, and red. when the bar is yellow, you can use a regular chip.
-When it is blue, you can use a mega chip, and at red you can use a giga chip. shooting fills the gauge up faster.
+Linking any edition of Mega Man Battle Network 4 with the Battle Chip Gate expansion for Game Boy Advance (sold in Japan only) would allow to play as a Navi, depending on what Navi chip the player owns.
+Instead of selecting chips like in normal gameplay, the custom gauge at the top would fill up and change to four different colors as it filled up, white, yellow, and blue, and red.
+When the bar is yellow, a regular chip can be used.
+When it is blue, a mega chip can be used, and at red a giga chip.
+Shooting fills the gauge up faster.